chenkianwee/arch134b_workshops/arch134b_workshops/docs/02_2_shoebox_p2.md

 <br/><br/>

 ## Set Windows and link to Aperture
 Link your windows layer to a new geomoetry component and connect it to an "Aperture" component.
-Continue to recreate the block diagram step-by-step by searching for components, placing, and connecting them.

 ```{image} ../_static/shoebox2/shoebox2_7.png
 :width: 100%